NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

     Toggle the use of the KHR_material_volume extension which added support for volume absorption to materials.
     The following attenuation parameters are only shown when volume is enabled.
-    If volume is enabled, the geometry using that material needs to be handled as double-sided to be able to calculate the distance traveled inside a closed mesh and handle the index of refraction on boundaries between volumes correct (for total internal reflection and effective IOR calculations.)
+    If volume is enabled, the geometry using that material needs to be handled as double-sided to be able to calculate the distance traveled inside a closed mesh and handle the index of refraction on boundaries between volumes correct (for total internal reflection and effective IOR calculations).
     If toggling the volume flag changes the face-culling state of the material, the acceleration structures of the affected meshes need to be rebuild.
     (Note that the renderer is not evaluating the absorption when reaching the miss shader.
 Any active absorption would result in a black throughput and this doesn't make too much sense, so closed meshes are required for proper volume absorption effects.
-Volume effects also requires alphaMode OPAQUE to have an effect because MASK and BLEND require thin-walled handling, which means these geometries are not boundaries between volumes and have no refraction.)
+Volume effects also requires alphaMode OPAQUE to have an effect because MASK and BLEND require thin-walled handling, which means these geometries are not boundaries between volumes and have no refraction).

 * **attenuationDistance** (float, GUI range [0.0, 2 * scene_extent], default inf)

     The distance traveled inside a volume which will result in an absorption throughput matching the attenuationColor.
 The lower, the darker the absorption.
     (While the glTF default value for this is infinity, which results in zero absorption, the renderer considers anything which is greater or equal to the RT_DEFAULT_MAX value (1.e16f) as no absorption.
     Since these are rather unmanageable value ranges for the GUI, that itself limits the attenuationDistance to twice the maximum scene extent which is more than any ray can travel inside a closed mesh.
-You would normally only reduce the attenuationDistance when changing the value anyway.)
+You would normally only reduce the attenuationDistance when changing the value anyway).

 * **attenuationColor** (float, default white)